Cinema of the Philippines: Post-war censorship

 Independence and the regime of then President Manuel Roxas saw the creation of a new Board of Reviews for Moving Pictures, led by Marciano Roque, who would also become Executive Secretary under President Quirino.
-In months, the board reviewed 76 films, with only 5 being locally made.
-Due to the non-confirmation by the Congress of all 10 members of the board, it was reconstituted on October 29, 1946, with its 7 official members.
+In months, the board reviewed 76 films, with only five being locally made.
+Due to the non-confirmation by the Congress of all 10 members of the board, it was reconstituted on October 29, 1946, with its seven official members.
 The newly appointed chairman was Dr. Gabriel Mañalac, and the secretary was Teodoro Valencia.
 The board had grown to 12 members by 1947, having reviewed a total of 463 films for the year.
 435 were foreign, and 28 were locally produced.
 By the time, the Philippines had 463 officially recorded theaters, with 71 of them being in Manila.
-Ako Raw ay Huk (Dir.
+Ako Raw Ay Huk (Dir.
 Ramon Estrella) is one of the films that was banned at the time, due to allegations of it promoting communism.

 In 1950, a Code of Motion Picture Censorship was instilled, further identifying what aspects were considered censorable.
 Scenes that depict drunkenness as attractive, scenes that depict drug trafficking, and scenes that deal with sex and surgical subjects "when shown to selected groups" are some examples of scenes that were put under review.
 Foreign films banned at the time include The Moon Is Blue (Dir.
 Otto Preminger) in 1954, and Martin Luther (Dir.
 Irving Pichel) in 1953.
 Perlas ng Silangan (Dir.
 Pablo Santiago) was screened without edits, which spiked a protest from the Provincial Board of Sulu, claiming that it misrepresented Muslim culture.

+In April 1961, just months prior to the establishment of the Board of Censors for Motion Pictures, the national censorship board as headed by Alfredo Lozano Sr. prohibited the exhibition of films that depicted "gangsters in all categories and juvenile and teenage delinquents."